REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

                           eduPersonEntitlement: http://publisher.example.com/contract/GL123
     ```

+    > **Note**
-    This attribute can also be defined as a static attribute.
+    > This attribute can also be defined as a static attribute.
 If you would prefer not to modify your IdMS schema and do not have any eduPersonEntitlement values to release, it is OK to initially only define the attribute as static inside the IdP.
 For more information on this option, please see the notes on [configuring eduPersonEntitlement as a static attribute](https://reannz.atlassian.net/wiki/spaces/Tuakiri/pages/3815538813/Installing+a+Shibboleth+3.x+IdP#InstallingaShibboleth3.xIdP-eduPersonEntitlement) further below in this document.

 *   **auEduPersonSharedToken**: The auEduPersonSharedToken uniquely identifies users when accessing certain resources - particularly within the _computational grid_ and _data grid_.
 The values should be **opaque**, **non-reassignable** and **persistent** - and **transferrable** when a user moves between institutions.
 Even though the values are typically created as hash-values on first use, they MUST be stored and each institution must be ready to accept values users already have when coming from another institution.
 The attribute can be stored in either the IdMS directly (preferred) or in a database.
 The attribute definition details are (source: [Attribute Recommendation 2.1 (PDF)](http://www.aaf.edu.au/wp-content/uploads/2012/05/auEduPerson_attribute_vocabulary_v02-1-0.pdf), pages 9-10, with OID updated to correct value):